cubed-dev/cubed-benchmarks/README.md

 The `cubed benchmarks` test suite can be run locally with the following steps:

-1. Create a conda environment using `ci/environment.yml`
+1. Create a conda environment using `mamba env create -n test-env -f ci/environment.yaml`
+2. Activate the environment with `conda activate test-env`
+3. Add test packages with `mamba env update -f ci/environment-test.yml`
-2. Run tests with `python -m pytest tests`.
+4. Run tests with `python -m pytest tests`

 ## Benchmarking